10 Secrets to Being Happy as an INFJ

 6. Alone Time to Ponder

 The mind of an INFJ is a complex web of thoughts and feelings.
-To navigate this profound inner world, they need alone time.
-Solitude allows them to process their experiences, reflect on their emotions, and get in touch with their intuition.
-It’s in these quiet moments that they make sense of their world and clarify the direction they want to go with their lives.
+To navigate this profound inner world, you need alone time.
+Solitude lets you process your experiences, reflect on your emotions, and get in touch with your intuition.
+It’s in these quiet moments that you make sense of their world and clarify the direction you want to go with their lives.

 “INFJs may find themselves getting their best ideas when they first wake up, or even while they dream.
 Attempting to direct these thoughts may actually interrupt the process.
 An insight in process can feel like a bloodhound on the scent, and it needs freedom to explore whatever is the next lead.
 The mind can offer up buried insights, if one is quiet enough to hear them.”Joel Mark Witt and Antonia Dodge, Personality Hacker